wp-plugins/nelio-related-posts/readme.txt

 Tags: related post, swiftype, search, cached
 Requires at least: 3.3
 Tested up to: 3.9
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get a list of Related Posts by querying your Swiftype account.
+Get a list of Related Posts by querying your Swiftype account, or using WordPress' regular search functions.

 == Description ==